wlonk/arcadia/rules/spells.rst

 There are two great laws to magic: first, it cannot create something out of nothing.
 Second, it cannot hold something inherently protean in place.
-While you can change the shape of a fairy or the quality of an emotion with magic, it will last but an instant, before it returns to what it was.
+While you can change the shape of a fairy or the quality of an emotion with magic, it will twist and bend out of any magician's grasp, and be what it was before the spell even finishes.

 Spells, arts and tiers
 ----------------------